andreoliwa/nitpick/docs/cli.rst

     Options:
       -f, --fix                Autofix the files changed by the command;
-                               otherwise, just print what would be done -s, --suggest            Suggest styles based on the files in the project root (skipping Git ignored files)
+                               otherwise, just print what would be done -s, --suggest            Suggest styles based on the extension of project files (skipping Git ignored files)
       -l, --library DIRECTORY  Library dir to scan for style files (implies --suggest); if not provided, uses the built-in style library